zarathustra9527/AutoDidact/README.md

 # **AutoDidact: Bootstrapping Search Through Self-Verification**

-**Research exploring how small LLMs can autonomously enhance their own research and reasoning capabilities by generating, researching, and answering self-created question-answer pairs, learning agentic search via reinforcement learning.**
+**Research exploring how small LLMs can autonomously enhance their own research and reasoning capabilities by generating, researching, and answering self-created question-answer pairs, learning agentic search via reinforcement learning.
+All runs on a single RTX 4090!**

 **Credits:** This project was built using [Unsloth's Efficient GRPO code](https://unsloth.ai/blog/r1-reasoning), and adds support for function calling and agentic loops.